 June 3rd 1906- April 12 1975 (age 68)

-Her most successful song was j’ai deluxe amours released in 1931
+most successful song was j’ai delux amours 1931

 I had only heard of Josephine Baker from references used to her in popular culture, I did not know what she had accomplished in her lifetime.
 Until the beginning of my black history research this month I thought barely dressed costumes and dance.
 Her face is not used nearly half as much as her costumers yet she is still a memorable figure in black entertainment and Broadway.

 Born in St Louis, Missouri music was always in her blood watching her mother’s dreams of becoming a dancer fall apart.
 She experienced racial tensions early down in the south of America working for wealthy white families.
 She was responsible for house cleaning and babysitting once was scolding for using too much soap in the laundry.
 School was not for Josephine and she left fending for herself living on the streets.